-This example again measures starter current, but this time on a engine that will not fire.
-Notice the oscillation in the current drawn.
-This is caused as each cylinder compresses.
-Measuring starter current in this way can be used as a quick compression test.
+This example measures starter current again, but this time on a engine that will not fire.
+Notice the oscillation in the current drawn, which is caused as each cylinder compresses.
+You can use this measurement of starter current as a quick compression test.
 Cylinders with low compression are easier to turn, so have a smaller peak.
-By using the second oscilloscope channel to add a display of No. 1 cylinder ignition, it is easy to locate which cylinder is causing the problem.
+By using the second oscilloscope channel to add No 1 cylinder ignition to the display, you can easily locate the cylinder that is causing the problem.

-In this example we are not interested in the steady DC current drawn by the starter motor.
-Instead, we are concerned with the AC ripple caused by the cylinders compressing.
+In this example we are not interested in the steady DC current drawn by the starter motor, and but instead we are concerned with the AC ripple caused by the cylinders compressing.
 For this reason we have AC-coupled the signal from the current clamp.